Scales balancing natural materials

 • What do you think of the balance between content and advertising / size of magazine etc?

-Annoyingly, there’s not a one-size fits all loyalty evaluation metric, so adapting existing models and creating your own benchmarks and KPI's is vital to give you both the holistic and detailed insights you need on what you're trying to achieve.
+Unfortunately, there isn’t a one-size-fits-all loyalty evaluation metric, so adapting existing models and creating your own benchmarks and KPIs is vital to give you both the holistic and detailed insights you need on what you’re trying to achieve.

 Resources